RoanH/ConvexMerger/README.md

 1. Click an unowned object to claim it for yourself.
 2. Click an object you already own and then select a second object either owned by you or unowned.
 If there are no objects on what will become the boundary of the new convex object the merge will succeed.
 Objects fully contained in the newly created convex object will be stolen from their current owner.

-The game ends when the players whose turn it is has no possible moves available.
+The game ends when the player whose turn it is has no possible moves available.
 You can visualise merging two objects as spanning an elastic band around both objects, the resulting shape is the new convex object.
 A merge of two objects is shown below:
 ![merge](https://i.imgur.com/6ofU8Ys.gif)

 ## Playfield Options